xmouyang/Cosmo/README.md

 	<img src="https://github.com/xmouyang/ClusterFL/blob/main/figures/ClusterFL-system-overview.png" width="500">
 </p>

-* ClusterFL on client:
+* Cosmo on the cloud:
 	* do local training with the collabrative learning variables;
 	* communicate with the server.
-* ClusterFL on server:
+* Cosmo on edge:
 	* recieve model weights from the clients;
 	* learn the relationship of clients;
 	* update the collabrative learning variables and send them to each client.